 We are still within BTP's six year retention period for CCTV footage, but they do not have it or any record about where it might have gone.

 The complaint files maintained by Independent Police Complaint Commission's are due to be destroyed.
-The IPCC has a seven year retention policy and its letter informing of the decision not to uphold my appeal, closing the complaint, was dated 2007-05-03.
+The IPCC has a seven year retention policy and its letter informing of the decision not to uphold my appeal, closing the complaint, was dated 2007-05-03, however the last correspondence from the caseworker was dated 2007-06-19.

 The litigation files maintained by the Directorate of Legal Services and the investigation files maintained by the Directorate of Professional Standards are due to be destroyed.
 The Metropolitan Police Service have a six year retention policy and their apology letter was dated 2009-09-02.